 Shukto is a must on any festive Bengali dinner menu.
-It has a slight bitterness balanced with sugar.
+It has a slight bitterness balanced with the sweetness of sugar.
 If you are not up for this, try a Panch Phoron recipe from our website.
 Panch Phoron is a Bengali five-spice blend.
 It's always used whole.
 The seeds are fried in oil until they pop and release their aromatic flavor.

 - 1 large potato